juank-dev/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ```

 * How to use while, until and for loops

+The __while__ and __until__ loops are similar to each other.
+The main difference is that the while loop iterates as long as the condition evaluates to true and the until loop iterates as long as the condition evaluates to false.

+If you have any questions or feedback, feel free to leave a comment.

 * How to use if, else, elif and case condition statements
 * How to use the cut command
 * What are files and other comparison operators, and how to use them